Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ## Utility/Helper/Wrapper classes (continued)

-Observations:

-- Utility classes contain useful methods for manipulating the types of data usually stored as fundamental primitive data types.
+Utility classes contain useful methods for manipulating the types of data usually stored as fundamental primitive data types.

-- They are often called "wrapper" or "helper" classes because they offer additional functionality built around primitive data types.
+They are often called "wrapper" or "helper" classes because they offer additional functionality built around primitive data types.

-- These are fully-**objected-oriented** correlates of the fundamental primitive data types.
+These are fully-**objected-oriented** correlates of the fundamental primitive data types.

 ---

 template: data-types

-## Apache Commons Lang
+## Utility/Helper/Wrapper classes (continued)

 Due to the limitations of working with primitive data types and the conservative nature of the Java API's included Utility/HelperWrapper/ classes, the [Apache Software Foundation](https://apache.org) sponsors a project called [Commons Lang](https://commons.apache.org/proper/commons-lang/) that aims to provide functionality that many programmers regret is not present in the Java API.
 This library includes additional helper classes, such as: